-The Brightness and Contrast properties work in a similar manner, allowing each to be decreased or increased as desired.
+The Saturation, Brightness, and Contrast properties work in a similar manner, allowing each to be decreased or increased as desired.
+The Hue property allows all color in the clip to be affected using the standard hue circle.

 CAUTION!
 The color profile settings on the computer can affect the accuracy of color rendering on the show output.
-The color profile cannot be adjusted in Mbox Player, but must be adjusted in the System Preferences > Displays pref pane instead.
+The color profile cannot be adjusted in Mbox Player, but must be adjusted on the System Preferences > Displays pref pane instead.